 The chart below shows the interest rates for subsidized and unsubsidized loan programs.
 Both types of loans have the same repayment terms and interest rates are fixed rates for the life of the loan.

-First Disbursement on/After First Disbursement Before 2020-21 Fixed Interest Rate Interest Rate Cap Direct subsidized loans 7/1/2020 7/1/2021 2.75% 8.25% Direct unsubsidized loans 7/1/2020 7/1/2021 2.75% 8.25%
+First Disbursement First Disbursement 2023-23 Fixed Interest Rate on/After Before Interest Rate Cap Direct subsidized or unsubsidized loans 7/1/2023 7/1/2024 5.50% 8.25%

 Fees